 i) Acquisition will be completed by 31 March and contribution started from 2Q

-ii) Distribution amount remain consistent from 2Q 2020 to 2021
+ii) Distribution amount remains consistent from 2Q 2020 to 2021

 iii) Outstanding increased by 1% per year

 Despite management efforts to acquire properties aggressively, the DPU might drop by 5.4% in 2020 and further drop by 18% in 2021.
-By 2022 when income support end, DPU might drop to 4.68 cents, which is another 11.5%.
+By 2022 when income supports end, DPU might drop to 4.68 cents, which is another 11.5%.
 Its situation is worse than BHG Retail REIT, management would have to work a lot harder to close up the income support gap.

 iii) OUE Commercial Trust